Kevinwg02/Diskwatch/README.md

 # DiskWatch 🖥️

-A Veeam-style TUI disk monitor for your Ubuntu server.
+A TUI disk monitor for your Ubuntu server.
 Navigate physical disks → partitions → folders, all in the terminal.

 ```